Allinsights/AIGridSim/INSTALL.md

+Binaries for Linux, Mac and Windows can be found under AIGridSim/bin

+To compile from source see below.

 DEPENDENCIES
 -------

-To compile from source you need:

 cmake: http://www.cmake.org (Version 3.2 or better)